nicholaswmin/mock-repo/README.md

 - `upsert()`

-If the provided object pre-exists by `primary_key`, then the repo will update the existing object, otherwise it will insert it.
+If the provided object pre-exists by `primaryKey`, then the repo will update the existing object, otherwise it will insert it.

 - `get()`